Pet Shops and the Welfare Gap

 While many staff do their best to help, advice given at the point of sale can sometimes reflect outdated or oversimplified guidance rather than modern welfare knowledge.

-Examples still occasionally heard include suggestions that two male rabbits can live together peacefully if they are brothers, that guinea pigs are suitable to live outdoors year-round, or that rabbits require only small hutches and limited daily space.
+Examples still occasionally heard include suggestions that two male rabbits can live together peacefully if they are brothers, that guinea pigs are suitable to live outdoors year-round, or that rabbits require only small hutches and limited daily exercise.

 In some cases, important topics such as vaccination, neutering, and the space needed for rabbits and rodents to thrive may receive little attention.